jonasthewolf/gsn2x/README.md

 This is especially useful, if e.g., two goals or strategies are on the same logical level, but have a different "depth" in the argumentation (i.e. a different number of goals or strategies in their path to the root goal).

 See the [example](example.gsn.yaml) for usage.
 The strategies S1 and S2 are on the same level.

+## List of evidences

+With the `-e` option you can create an additional file that lists all the evidences in the input file.

+The format can be used in Markdown and reStructuredText files.